Skip to content

 Set of files Large number of files upload_files() FileSet

-Tags Text tags to annotate objects add() StringSet
+Tags Text tags to annotate runs or assign them to groups add() StringSet

 neptune.types overview#

-Neptune field types can be roughly divided into the following categories.
+Neptune field types can be divided into the following categories:

 Type Description